GrantEdwards/ClockBeat/README.md

   -s file, --save FILE  save svg plot in <FILE> (default: None)
 ~~~

-Here's a recording where the default values don't work well:
+Here is a recording where the default values don't work well:

 ![Saturday_7:16pm.m4a.svg](imgs/Saturday_7:16pm.m4a.svg?raw)